 Point of view, standpoint, viewpoint

-Point of view, standpoint, and viewpoint are synonyms, all meaning a position (either mental or physical) from which something is observed or considered.
-A few usage guides recommend point of view over the alternatives, but viewpoint and standpoint are common, and there’s nothing with them.
+Point of view, standpoint, and viewpoint are synonyms, all referring to a position (either mental or physical) from which something is observed or considered.
+A few English reference sources recommend point of view over the alternatives, but viewpoint and standpoint are common, and there’s nothing wrong with them.

 The terms sometimes have connotational differences, though.
 Standpoint and viewpoint are often synonymous with perspective, while point of view is often treated as gentle synonym of opinion.